-ICBA Welcomes The UAE's Launch Of The National Agricultural Center To Advance Agricultural Innovation And Sustainability
+ICBA Welcomes the UAE's Launch of the National Agricultural Center to Advance Agricultural Innovation and Sustainability

 Date

-The International Center for Biosaline Agriculture (ICBA) salutes the UAE's latest strategic initiative-the establishment of the National Agricultural Center, launched by HH sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and ruler of Dubai, following yesterday's Cabinet meeting at Al Marmoom.
+(MENAFN- Virtue mena) Dubai, UAE, October 7, 2024 – The International Center for Biosaline Agriculture (ICBA) salutes the UAE’s latest strategic initiative—the establishment of the National Agricultural Center, launched by HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, following yesterday’s Cabinet meeting at Al Marmoom.

 This forward-looking initiative aims to advance agricultural innovation and sustainability across the country, continuing the vision of the late Sheikh Zayed bin Sultan Al Nahyan, the UAE’s founding father.